PubConf/pubconf.io/_speakers/louise_paling.md

 twitter: short_louise

 # Bio line.
 bio: "Louise of House Paling.
 First of Her Name.
-Slayer of Silos, Defender of Collaboration, Destroyer of Manual Processes."
+Slayer of Silos, Defender of Collaboration, Destroyer of Manual Processes.
+Champion of Automation.
+Warrior of Board Game Night.
+Member of the High Councils of Tech Nottingham of DevOpsDays London.
+Wielder of the Pronouns She and Her."

 # Champion of Automation.
 Warrior of Board Game Night.
 Member of the High Councils of Tech Nottingham of DevOpsDays London.
 Wielder of the Pronouns She and Her."